Conditional expressions and related command-line options (--define, --conditionals)

 MSWINDOWS

-By default PasDoc defines neither MSWINDOWS nor POSIX, so it will consider them both undefined and will try to parse (and fail) the following line:
+By default PasDoc defines neither MSWINDOWS nor UNIX, so it will consider them both undefined.
+Thus PasDoc will "see" (and fail to parse) a code like this:

 const NewLine = ;